aquizon/FindMyRecipes/README.md

 The implementation of our application involves the creation of multiple classes and information/images found online.
 The features of our technical design and the description of our process are listed below.

 ### Recipe.java
+This class contains the attributes for a single recipe:
+* int id
+* String name
+* ArrayList<String> ingredientsWithQuantities
+* ArrayList<String> ingredientsNoQuantities
+* ArrayList<String> instructions
+* String imgFilename
+* boolean isFavorited
+* heartButton hb

 ### Ingredient.java
-This class contains the following attributes:
+This class contains the attributes for a single ingredient:
 * int id
 * String name
 * String category